-If you're looking for for the most interesting wearable projects looking for funding on Kickstarter, Indiegogo or other crowdfunding platforms, you've come to the right place.
+If you're looking for the most interesting wearable tech and smart home projects looking for funding on Kickstarter, Indiegogo or other crowdfunding platforms, you've come to the right place.

 Every week we pick out the most promising ideas hoping to get public funding to make their idea a reality.
 It's not all one-way traffic, however, and it's a great chance for anyone to become an investor in the next big idea.